1.0 Policy Statement

 4.6 Complaints about the Trust, Chief Executive Officer or Trustee

-4.6.1 If a complainant wishes to complain directly about the Trust, CEO or a Trustee, the complaint should be sent to the Chief Operating Officer to be investigated.
+4.6.1 If a complainant wishes to complain directly about the Trust, CEO or a Trustee, the complaint should be sent to the Deputy Chief Executive Officer to be investigated.

-4.6.3 Dependent on the nature of the complaint, the COO or the CEO (as Accounting Officer) may have a statutory duty to report the complaint to external agencies.
+4.6.3 Dependent on the nature of the complaint, the DCEO or the CEO (as Accounting Officer) may have a statutory duty to report the complaint to external agencies.

 Note: Where the Chair of the Trust Board has investigated the complaint, they will write the outcome letter to the complainant and provide a copy to the Chief Executive Officer.